chasepatterson221/social-fatigue-in-parkinsons-wearables/README.md

 ## Why This Project

 A lot of Parkinson’s research focuses on motor symptoms.
-That makes sense clinically, but it doesn’t fully capture how the disease affects daily life.
+Which is most accurate clinically, but my objective is to see the day-to-day patterns in conversations based on different times and physical states.

 Something I found interesting is that conversation itself can be effortful—mentally and physically.
 So instead of trying to measure Parkinson’s directly, I wanted to look at: